 - Anker PowerWave 2-in-1

-The iPhone SE 2 (2020) is also equipped with the Qi standard for inductive charging ex-works.
-It is also charged wirelessly with up to 7.5 watts.
+Like its successor, the iPhone SE 2 (2020) comes with built-in Qi standard for inductive charging and supports up to 7.5 watts.

 The best wireless chargers for iPhone SE 2 (2020)